lgatto/Pbase/vignettes/mapping.md

 ### Plotting

-Based on the new peptide genomic coordinates, it is not straightforward to create a new `AnnotationTrack` and add it the the track visualisation.
+Based on the new peptide genomic coordinates, it is now straightforward to create a new `AnnotationTrack` and add it the the track visualisation.